PLEASE READ THE FOLLOWING CONDITIONS CAREFULLY BEFORE COMPLETING YOUR BOOKING.

 6.1.1 All cancellations of bookings made by the Customer must (save under condition 4.9 above) be in writing and acknowledged by the Operator.
 We will make available via the Centre website a standard cancellation form, which you can use but you do not have to use it.

 6.1.2 In the event of cancellation by the Customer, a cancellation fee will be due to the Operator as set out below:

 -six (6) weeks or more prior to the commencement of course/event: deposit only payable;

--two (2) weeks or less prior to the commencement of course/event: one hundred percent (100%) of your total course fee shall be retained by the Centre; and
+-six weeks or less prior to the commencement of course/event: one hundred percent (100%) of your total course fee shall be retained by the Operator (unless we are able to re-let the places and mitigate our loss); and

 -one hundred percent (100%) of the course fee is retained if you cancel after the commencement date of your course.

-6.2.2 The Centre reserves the right to cancel a course at not less than fourteen (14) days’ notice where the Centre believes, in its reasonable opinion, that there are insufficient numbers for the course to take place.
+6.2.2 The Operator reserves the right to cancel a course at not less than fourteen (14) days’ notice where the Operator believes, in its reasonable opinion, that there are insufficient numbers for the course to take place.

-6.2.3 Where the Centre cancels a course prior to its commencement, you will be offered the following options:
+6.2.3 Where the Operator cancels a course prior to its commencement, you will be offered the following options: